Quoteme/quoteme.github.io/_posts/2021-10-30-sheaves_in_minecraft.md

 inside some set of chunks.
 But there is still some problem in the example we wrote one paragraph before.
-We still have not solved the problem that given our knowledge of $$\Gamma(V,\mathcal{F})$$ where $$U$$ is some open set (with the player inside) we want to infer that open subsets
+We still have not solved the problem that given our knowledge of $$\Gamma(V,\mathcal{F})$$ where $$U$$ is some open set (with the player inside) we want to infer that, open subsets
 $$V'\subset V$$ cannot have more entities or ones, that cannot be found inside $$V$$.